xgvargas/js-css-min-django/README.md

 Minifier
 --------

-This script uses the api provided by http://javascript-minifier.com/ to minify JS and CSS data.
+This script uses the api provided by http://cssminifier.com and http://javascript-minifier.com/ to minify CSS and JS data.
 Thanks [@andychilton] for this api.

 [@andychilton]: http://twitter.com/andychilton